Moments of density-dependent branching processes and their genealogy: The moments of density-dependent branching processes

-When $\varphi=\1(\tau_1>t)$, that is the indicator that the planar coalescent does not have mergers, we will simply use the notation $ \mathbf{M}^{k,t}_{Z_0}(\psi)$ and call it the ``base case'' planar penalized $k$-moment measure subsequently.
+where we recall that $\Pi^{\bm{v}}\in \mathbb{G}^{k}$ stands for the planar coalescent spanned by the ordered $k$-sample $\bm v$.
+We note that this measure is finite, yet does not have unit total mass.
+When $\varphi = \1(\tau_1>t)$, that is $\varphi$ is the indicator that the planar coalescent does not have mergers, we will simply use the notation $\mathbf{M}^{k,t}_{Z_0}(\psi)$ and call it the ``base case'' planar penalized $k$-moment measure subsequently.

 Since we only assume that the offspring distribution has finite second moment, we use an exponential penalization with positive discount rate to recover finite higher moments.
-We introduce the so-called discounted moments below. \begin{defn}[Discounted factorial moments] Let $\beta>0$, $d\in \N$.
-We introduce $m_{d,\beta}(x,{z})$ the $d$-th factorial moment of $L(z)$ with exponential penalization, meaning that
+We introduce the so-called penalized factorial moments below.
+For $\beta>0$ and $d\in \N$, let $m_{d}^{\beta/K}({z})$ be the $d$-th factorial moment of $L(z)$ with exponential penalization, meaning that

-Besides, we denote by $L^{(d)}_{\beta}(z)$ the offspring distribution biased by its discounted $d$-th factorial moment at population density $z\in\R_+$.
+Besides, we denote by $L^{\beta/K}_{d}(z)$ the offspring distribution biased by its penalized $d$-th factorial moment at population density $z\in\R_+$.
 That is, for ${n}\in \N$ we have